zhangshuyun/gitaly/doc/hooks.md

 execution path is:

 1. Git locates the hook using `core.hooksPath`.
-If found, this is a symlink pointing to the `gitlab-shell-hook` script.
+If found, this is a symlink pointing to the wrapper script which is able to locate `gitaly-hooks`.
-1. The `gitlab-shell-hook` script executes `gitaly-hook`, which it locates using `GITALY_BIN_DIR`.
+1. The wrapper script executes `gitaly-hooks`.
-1. `gitaly-hook` connects to Gitaly and executes the corresponding RPC call in Gitaly, passing along any hook-specific information to the RPC.
+1. `gitaly-hooks` connects to Gitaly and executes the corresponding RPC call in Gitaly, passing along any hook-specific information to the RPC.
 1. Gitaly performs the hook-specific logic in the RPC handler.